FatCharlie/DiscoBox/README.md

 It continues into the second Spatial Light Modulator (SLM) where we bake the quantum gates directly into the phase (our "program" gets written here and "executed" at the detector).

-Finally it hits our Single Photon Avalanche Diode (SPAD) detector array, where we register our final output (an agreeing pair of numbers between 1-16, one per entagled photon).
+Finally it hits our Single Photon Avalanche Diode (SPAD) detector array, where we register our final output (an agreeing pair of numbers between 1-16, one per entangled photon).

 ![yes](images/simple_setup2.jpg)